-I am a British Academy junior research fellow in Philosophy at the University of Oxford, and a non-stipendiary junior research fellow at Corpus Christi College (2015-18).
+I have just finished a British Academy junior research fellow in Philosophy at the University of Oxford, and a non-stipendiary junior research fellow at Corpus Christi College (2015-18).
 My DPhil was competed in Oxford in 2015.
 Before that, I studied both my BA and MPhil in philosophy at King’s College London.

 My Philosophical Preoccupations